Dominican Republic travel guide

 Some medicines normally only available on prescription in the UK are available in pharmacies across the Dominican Republic.

-FCDO has a list of English-speaking doctors in the Dominican Republic.
+FCDO has a list of medical providers in the Dominican Republic where some staff will speak English.

 Public medical facilities in the Dominican Republic are generally limited.
 Private hospitals offer good standards of care, although they can be expensive.